-Once you have chosen the work you wish to submit and the format you wish to employ, you will need to submit an abstract via the online application form.
-It is not uncommon that your research be incomplete when submitting the final version of the abstract.
+Once you have chosen the work you wish to submit and the format you wish to employ, you will need to submit a project description, (not formal abstract) via the online application form.
+It is not uncommon that your research be incomplete when submitting the online registration form.
 You will have the opportunity to share your findings during your presentation.

-Your abstract needs to be 250 words or less.
-Here are some helpful tips for getting started and for crafting a clear and concise abstract, along with three sample abstracts.
+Your project description should be no more than 500 characters.
+Here are some helpful tips for getting started and for crafting a clear and concise project description

 Tips for Clarity